 Maximum insurable earnings

 The WSIB Maximum Insurable Earnings Ceiling for 2021 is $102,800, compared to $95,400 in 2020.
-Changes to the Maximum Insurable Earnings Ceiling are directly linked to changes in average earnings in Ontario as measured by Statistics Canada, and provisions under the Workplace Safety and Insurance Act.
+Changes to the Maximum Insurable Earnings Ceiling are directly linked to changes in average earnings in Ontario as measured by Statistics Canada, and provisions under the Workplace Safety and Insurance Act (WSIA).

 The economic impact of COVID-19 continues to effect businesses and has also led to irregular financial outcomes, such as a larger increase in the maximum insurable earnings for 2021 than in previous years.
+We are aware that on December 8, 2020 the Ontario government introduced legislation to amend the WSIA regarding the 2021 annual maximum insurable earnings ceiling, more information will be provided when available.
 Businesses that may require additional support due to the ongoing pandemic can contact us at firstname.lastname@example.org.

-Starting in January 2021 subclass G1, building construction, will separate into two subclasses for rate-setting purposes.
-Residential construction activities will remain classified as subclass G1 and non-residential construction activities will move into a newly created subclass G6.
+As of January 2021 subclass G1, building construction, are separated into two subclasses for rate-setting purposes.
+Residential construction activities remain classified as subclass G1 and non-residential construction activities moved into a newly created subclass G6.

-Reporting and payment responsibilities will remain the same for all businesses remaining in G1 residential building construction and moving to G6 non-residential building construction.
+Reporting and payment responsibilities remain the same for all businesses remaining in G1 residential building construction and moving to G6 non-residential building construction.
+The 2021 class rate for subclass G1 and G6 is $2.30, the same as the 2020 class rate for subclass G1.

-If your business performs multiple construction activities that are separately classified as residential and non-residential construction, your premium rate will be determined by the activity with the largest percentage of your insurable earnings, known as your predominant class.
+If your business performs multiple construction activities that are separately classified as residential and non-residential construction, your premium rate is determined by the activity with the largest percentage of your insurable earnings, known as your predominant class.

 Businesses may be eligible for multiple premium rates if they meet the criteria outlined in our Single and Multiple Premium Rates policy.